projectara/greybus-spec/source/special.rst

 Greybus SVC Connection Quiescing Response
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SVC Connection Quiescing response message contains no payload.
+Table :num:`table-svc-connection-quiescing-response` defines the Greybus SVC Connection Quiescing Response payload.
+If the Response message header as the :ref:`greybus-protocol-error-codes` not equal to GB_OP_SUCCESS, the value in the status field in the Operation Response payload is undefined and shall be ignored.

-The SVC shall return the following errors depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface ID given by intf_id in the request payload:
+The SVC shall return the following errors in the status field of the Operation Response payload depending on the sub-state values of the :ref:`hardware-model-interface-states` with Interface IDs given by intf1_id and intf2_id in the request payload:

 - If DETECT is not DETECT_ACTIVE, the response shall have status GB_SVC_INTF_NOT_DETECTED.